jefflessard/plex-vaapi-amdgpu-mod/README.md

 Librairies are voluntarily located outside of plexmediaserver path, in `/vaapi-amdgpu/lib`.
 This allows to use `VERSION=latest` so Plex can automatically updates its version, without replacing the provided librairies.

-In addition of setting the `DOCKER_MODS` environment variable to `jefflessard/plex-vaapi-amdgpu-mod` you will also need to define `LIBVA_DRIVERS_PATH` environment variable such as in the example below.
+Set the `DOCKER_MODS` environment variable to `jefflessard/plex-vaapi-amdgpu-mod` such as in the example below.

 Usage example :